Overview

 - The user’s browser is redirected to a specified

 REDIRECT_URI.
-The Application Server, which is listening at theREDIRECT_URI, will retrieve the authorization code from query parameters sent to theREDIRECT_URI. - The Application sends a request to the Smartcar API.
-This request contains the authorization
+The Application Server, which is listening at theREDIRECT_URI, will retrieve theuser_idandstatefrom query parameters sent to theREDIRECT_URI. - The Application authenticates with the Smartcar API using the OAuth 2.0 Client Credentials flow, exchanging its

 Prerequisites